 This popular Perth small bar tour will introduce you to some of the intimate venues that are part of the city’s boutique bar revolution.
-You’ll visit three contrasting bars over the course of three hours – and enjoy tasty eats at two venues, and an included drink at one.
+You’ll visit three contrasting bars over the course of three hours, and enjoy included snacks and a house drink.
 Duration: 3 hours (approx.)

 Best price guarantee: If you find this tour elsewhere at a cheaper price, we will beat it by 10%.
 Some conditions apply.
 There are no booking or credit card fees when you book this tour with The Big Bus tour and travel guide.

-One of the things to keep an eye out for as you explore Perth’s historic arcades, lively street-art emblazoned laneways and redeveloped precincts is the city’s bounty of cool cafés and small bars, many of which are tucked away in the most unlikely and unexpected of places.
+One of the things to keep an eye out for as you explore Perth’s historic arcades, lively street-art emblazoned laneways and redeveloped precincts is the bounty of small bars, many of which are tucked away in the most unexpected of places.

-It’s not by accident that a sassy and sophisticated small bar scene has quietly blossomed over recent years in the Western Australia capital.
-In 2007 the WA State Government’s reformed liquor licensing laws — granting small bar licenses to Perth venues prepared to cater to a maximum capacity of 120 customers.
+It’s not by accident that a sassy and sophisticated small bar scene has quietly blossomed over recent years in the Western Australian capital.
+In 2007, the State Government reformed liquor licensing laws — granting small bar licences to venues prepared to cater to a maximum capacity of 120 customers.
 Other requirements included having food for sale (although optional for patrons to purchase) and music low in the background.

-A decade on and the small bar scene is thriving, with plenty of interesting venues affording the city a diverse after dark scene that would be the envy of many larger world cities.
-There’s even an annual small bar awards.
+A decade on and Perth’s small bar culture is thriving — affording it a diverse after dark social scene that would be the envy of many larger world cities.
+There’s even an annual small bar awards event.

-The venues visited on this Perth small bar tour change regularly, so don’t feel we’ve given away all the tour’s secrets.
-For visitors keen to see a different side of the city, or locals looking for a top night out, this walking tour is a great way to connect with Perth’s boutique bar culture.
+The venues visited on this Perth small bar tour change regularly, so don’t feel we’ve given away too many of its secrets.
+The tour is a great way for locals and visitors alike to connect with Perth’s boutique bar culture.